Quick Guide to Visiting the Grotto in Portland, OR

 In spring, look for early-blooming flowers and bushes like daphne, daffodils, camellia, and forsythia.

-Summer is the best time to time to see the most flowers in bloom as well as the many rhododendron bushes.
+Summer is the best time to time to see the most flowers in bloom, as well as the many rhododendron bushes.
 Look for roses, lilies, irises, lilacs, and foxgloves.
 Summer also tends to have the nicest weather with the least chance of rain.
 Trees provide good shade on the walking paths on hot days.

-Fall has fewer flowers, but does have some lovely changing leaves.
+Fall has fewer flowers but does have some lovely changing leaves.
 Maple trees help keep the garden colorful into November.

 Winter at the Grotto stays pretty green thanks to the fir trees along the paths.
 In late November and December, the Grotto hosts the Christmas Festival of Lights (more on that below).
 Dress warmly in winter and prepare for possible rain.

 Hours vary based on the season but generally run from 9 AM until sunset.
 The Christmas Festival of Lights is held after dark from 5 PM (Nov.
 25 – Dec.
 16) or 4:30 PM (Dec.
 17 – Dec.
 30) until 9:30.
+Find today’s hours of operation here.

 The Grotto is closed on Christmas Day.